Position: Epistemic uncertainty estimation methods are fundamentally incomplete: Experimental details

 \subsection{Reference distribution approximation}

-To obtain an empirical approximation of the reference distribution, we sample $20$ different datasets.
-For each dataset, we train $10$ different MLP models with different random weight initialization.
+\paragraph{Synthetic dataset.} To obtain an empirical approximation of the reference distribution (see Definition ~\ref{def: reference distribution}), we sample $20$ different datasets from the known data-generating process to approximate the data uncertainty component of the epistemic uncertainty.
+For each dataset, we train $10$ different MLP models with different random weight initializations, which allows us to obtain a procedural uncertainty estimate.
 Each MLP uses the whole dataset.
 The MLP models have $4$ hidden layers with $100$ neurons each.
 We use a learning rate of 0.009 and train the models for $500$ epochs.
 We repeated the process for different training dataset sizes: $50, 100, 500$ with batch sizes $32, 32, 64$ respectively.
 Seeds for the datasets are $\{7, 42, 2024, 123, 999, 50, 100, 150, 200, 250, 300, 350, 400, 450, 500, 550, 600, 650, 700, 750\}$.